dss99911/kotlin-simple-architecture/README.md

 class SampleViewModel(val api: SampleApi = serviceLocator.sampleApi) : BaseViewModel() {

     //[add] is for ios to watch each Flow
-    //Todo DataFlow is similar with MutableSharedFlow or LiveData(android). after coroutine-1.4.0-M1-native-mt is replease.
+    //Todo DataFlow is similar with MutableSharedFlow or LiveData(android). after coroutine-1.4.0-M1-native-mt is released.
 DataFlow will be migrated to SharedFlow val greeting by add { DataFlow<String>() }
     val replyResult by add { DataFlow<String>() }